-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in St. George exposed to these hazards.
 See hazard sections below and check your address for details.

 Heat risk in St. George, UT is extreme.
 Drought risk is very high.
 Precipitation risk is relatively low.
 About 99% of buildings in St. George, UT are at risk of wildfire, and the risk level for these buildings is very high.
 About 16% of buildings in St. George, UT are at risk of flooding, and the risk level for these buildings is significant.